databricks-industry-solutions/pos-dlt/README.md

 |----------------------------------------|-------------------------|------------|-----------------------------------------------------|
 | azure-iot-device                                     | Microsoft Azure IoT Device Library | MIT    | https://pypi.org/project/azure-iot-device/                       |
 | azure-storage-blob                                | Microsoft Azure Blob Storage Client Library for Python| MIT        | https://pypi.org/project/azure-storage-blob/      |

+To run this accelerator, clone this repo into a Databricks workspace.
+Attach the RUNME notebook to any cluster running a DBR 11.0 or later runtime, and execute the notebook via Run-All.
+A multi-step-job describing the accelerator pipeline will be created, and the link will be provided.
+Execute the multi-step-job to see how the pipeline runs.

+The job configuration is written in the RUNME notebook in json format.
+The cost associated with running the accelerator is the user's responsibility.